 “Last week we were talking about your frustrations about not being promoted.
 I have a couple of ideas about that.
 Do you want to talk about them?
 Either way is fine, but I thought I’d offer.”

-Or, “That was a tough conversation during today’s staff meeting.
+Or “That was a tough conversation during today’s staff meeting.
 It’s hard to present ideas and not have them be embraced.
 I have a couple of thoughts about ways you can approach the conversation during the next meeting.
 Do you want to talk about them?”

 If you extend the invitation to talk, the other person has to be able to say no. An invitation is only an invitation if “no” is an acceptable answer.
-You can’t ask if the person wants your input and then keep talking if he verbally or physically said no.
+You can’t ask if the person wants your input and then keep talking if they verbally or physically said no.